cjhdev/wic/port/mbed/readme.md

 ## Installation

 Clone the WIC repository into a directory in your MBED project.
-The `.mbed-ignore` file is written in such a way that the right sources will be found by the build system.
+The `.mbedignore` file is written in such a way that the right sources will be found by the build system.

 ## License